Cambarus cryptodytes: Distribution

 The Dougherty Plain cave crayfish is known from springs, wells and cave systems in the karst limestone region of Dougherty Plain in the Southeastern United States.
 It has been found in Dougherty County and Decatur County in Georgia and Jackson County and Washington County in Florida.
-It is likely also to be present in Mitchell County and Baker County, Georgia which lie between the two presently-known ranges.
+It is likely also to be present in other Georgia counties which lie between the two presently-known ranges.
+A USGS survey of the area, carried out between September 2014 and August 2015, revealed additional sites in Early, Miller, Mitchell, and Seminole counties.

 Biology

 Little is known of the biology of this crayfish.
-It is probably an opportunistic omnivorous scavenger and may feed on the Georgia blind salamander (Haideotriton wallacei) which shares the same range.
+It is probably an opportunistic omnivorous scavenger and may feed on the Georgia blind salamander (Eurycea wallacei) which shares the same range.
 It has a low metabolic rate, perhaps associated with the limited availability of food, and consequently it is possible that it may live for twenty years or more.
-Males with ripe gonads have been found between July and October but females bearing eggs have not been found and nor have juveniles or sub-adults.
+Males with ripe gonads have been found between July and October but females bearing eggs, juveniles or sub-adults have not been found in the wild.
+However, a full breeding cycle has been observed in captivity in the lab.
+This was the first breeding record for a troglomorphic crayfish.